Understanding the Different Ways a Course could be Taught

 Online

-Technical RequirementsRemote Learning (via Zoom)
+Remote Learning (via Zoom)

 Remote Learning (via Zoom) courses meet through Zoom for "live" instruction.
 Students attend class on designated days and times for scheduled lectures or labs with the instructor via Zoom.
 Full details and instructions for accessing Zoom are available in Blackboard, your online class space.
-Students taking Zoom courses must have access to a computer with an Internet connection.
-Students must also be computer literate and be comfortable using software, email and performing other activities on the Internet.
+Students taking Zoom courses must have access to a computer with an internet connection.
+Students must also be computer literate and be comfortable using software, email and performing other activities on the internet.
 Some courses have specific technical requirements or indicate that students must own specific software packages to take the course.

 Hybrid